git-town/git-town/website/src/questions.md

 ### Does my whole team have to use Git Town?

 No. Git Town is already useful even if you are the only person using it.
-It simply executes the Git commands that you would (should) run.
+It simply executes the Git commands that you would (should) normally run.